Experimental Limits on Planetary Mass Primordial Black Hole Mergers

 To distinguish between gravitational signals and unwanted noise processes, MAGE introduces coincident analysis between the two detectors.
 Unwanted triggers can thus be removed by only keeping those common to both detectors within the same sampling bin.
 Applying this procedure removes the vast majority of triggers shown in Fig. \ref{fig:hist2}.
 The coincident histogram is observed to closely follow the $\chi^2$ model for the same value of $\sigma$ as the total parent distribution.
 This is expected as $\sigma$ is proportional to the thermal temperature of the device.
 From these observations all high-energy background triggers in the distribution tail can then be excluded as non-gravitational due to their lack of coincident detection.

 Light PBH mass mergers are hypothesised to generate rapidly evolving HFGW signatures in the MHz frequency band of MAGE.
 In particular a binary system of equal PBH mass $m_\mathrm{PBH} = 4.4\times 10^{-3} M_{\odot}$ will emit maximal HFGW radiation at $f=5$ MHz during its innermost stable circular orbit (ISCO), although they rapidly pass through the narrow resonant band of a single overtone mode on a timescale as small as 10 ps \cite{Muia2022} .
 If such a binary system exists at a close enough distance, it will generate a coincident trigger in the MAGE system with an SNR corresponding to the signals strain amplitude.
+At such short time scales the signal can be treated as an impulse that excites the resonant modes of our detector, leading to an exponential decay of the vibrational amplitude on the inherent timescale of the detector mode.
+If the modes quality factor is large enough, than this amplitude will be detectable.

 Considering the distribution of coincident triggers and finding the maximum $\rho$ for each overtone mode $\lambda$ that gives at least $\rho\ge3$ in both detectors 1 and 2, an excluded confidence bound on gravitational wave strain can be determined.
 As the threshold level to detect a trigger is $\rho_t=1$, a potential HFGW signal with SNR $\bar{\rho} = 3$ would result in a confidence limit $\int_0^{\bar{\rho}} P(\rho|\rho_t) = 97.7\% $ \cite{Maggiore2008}.